Watch Video – Remove Duplicates in Google Sheets

 Google Sheets, as a rule, supports a massive library of various add-ons to take care of every conceivable issue or problem.

 The duplicate remover add-ons can all be used for the same purpose.
-The Remove Duplicates add-on by AbleBits is one of the best add-ons to remove duplicate records from your dataset.
+The Google Sheets Remove Duplicates add-on by Ablebits is one of the best add-ons to remove duplicate entries from your dataset.

 To use an add-in, you first need to add it to your Google Sheets document.

-Below are the steps to add an add-on in your Google Sheets document:
+Below are the steps to add an add-on to your Google Sheets document:

 - In the dialog box that appears, it may ask you to confirm your account by logging in to your Gmail.
-Enter the credentials and click on the blue ‘Allow’ button.
+Enter the relevant details and click on the blue โAllowโ button.

-The above steps would add the Remove Duplicate add-on in your Google Sheets document and now you can start using it.
+The above steps will add the โRemove Duplicateโ add-on to your Google Sheets document, and now you can start using it.

-Below are the steps to use this add-on to delete the duplicate records in Google Sheets:
+Below are the steps to use this add-on to delete duplicate records in Google Sheets:

 - Select the dataset in which you have the duplicates that you want to remove.